np-guard/vpc-network-config-synthesis/README.md

 Multi-vpc input is supported.
 Required connections cannot cross vpc boundaries.

 ## Usage
-Use the `target` flag to specify the type of network resources to generate: whether Network ACLs or Security Groups.
+Use the `vpcgen` CLI tool with one of the following commands to specify the type of network resources to generate.
+* `vpcgen sg` - generate Security Groups.
+* `vpcgen acl` - generate an nACL for each subnet separately.
+* `vpcgen acl --single` - generate a single nACL for all subnets in the same VPC.

 ### nACLs Generation
 There is an option to generate an nACL for each subnet separately, or to generate a single nACL for all subnets in the same VPC.